-Four vying for three open seats on Roy-Hart School Board
+Four vying for three open seats on Roy-Hart school board

 Nicholas Mark

-Mark, a Retirment Actuary, graduated from Roy-Hart in 2004 and has three children attending elementary school in the district.
+Mark, a retirement actuary, graduated from Roy-Hart in 2004 and has three children attending the elementary school.

-If elected, Mark’s focus would be on upgrading facilities and student safety in schools.
+If elected, Mark said, his focus would be on student safety and upgrading facilities.
 He also stressed the importance of student and parent participation in the district.

 Mark said his background in finance, math and employee consulting would be beneficial to the school board.